rhuss/buildah-poc/README.md

 * The marked file `/upload/done` is created via `kubectl exec -- touch`
 * The application container in the Pod start and also mount `/upload`
 * The build script then executes `buildah bud` and `buildah push` to create the image and pushes it to Docker Hub.
 Push-Creds are picked up from a Secret

+## Possible Improvements

+* Check for that the init-container is up before copying over data.
+For now its just a `sleep`
+* Use more sophisticated way for authentication against the registry
+* The actual build should be probably a `Job` not a `Pod`, to avoid name clashes and get other benefits (see the "Batch Job" Pattern in https://k8spatterns.io for the benefits using a Job)